 You will need to submit the official transcript of records from your host university to the Dean's Office.

 If the official transcript of records from the host university has already been sent directly to the Dean's Office, this will automatically launch the credit transfer process.
-You will receive the original copy of the transcript of records together with the notification of credit transfer.

 You will then receive the definitive notification of credit transfer in writing from the examination delegate.